 When exposed to natural or artificial light, the chemicals in glow-in-the-dark thread “store” this light energy and then emit it once the lights dim.

 After the lights are dimmed, the thread fluoresces for at least 10-15 minutes or even longer, depending on the brand.
-The intensity of the light emitted will start to wane over the next several hours or so until you recharge it with light.
+The intensity of the light emitted will wane over the next several hours until the thread is recharged with light.